-- For detailed product information, carefully read the User's Manual. - For instructions on how to use GIGABYTE's unique features, read or download the information on/from the Support\Motherboard\Technology Guide page on our website.
+- For quick set-up of the product, read the Quick Installation Guide included with the product. - For detailed product information, carefully read the User's Manual. - For instructions on how to use GIGABYTE's unique features, read or download the information on/from the Support\Motherboard\Technology Guide page on our website.